Ultimate Pushup Workout Routine For Upper Body Mass & Definition – Cuz Regular Pushups Are Too Easy!

 So with an “old-school” exercise like the pushup, comes a retro feeling pic.
 This reminds me a little of TRON: Legacy except of course it’s missing the cool blue neon lights!

-Seriously though, even though doing a pushup workout might seem to be a little retro and outdated it’s not.
+Seriously though, even though doing a “pushup workout” might seem to be a little retro and outdated it’s not.
 Yes, I do lift weights for the majority of my workout, but I still really enjoy mixing in and incorporating body weight workouts as well.
-Here is what I think is the ultimate pushup workout routine for developing both muscle mass and muscle density.
+Here is what I think is the ultimate pushup routine for developing both muscle mass and muscle density.

 Since busting out 50 pushups as a “workout” isn’t too ideal for gaining size or strength, simply doing some pushups every other day isn’t a good approach to building your pecs.
 I think many find that standard pushups are a little too easy to get any real results from.